 Folate in Supplements

-You need B vitamin supplements that provide Quatrefolic 5-methyltetrahydrofolate (5-MTHF), the active form.
 Regular folic acid supplements and folate from foods are not biologically active.
-Your body needs to convert it to the metabolically active form (5-MTHF) for use, a process that involves many steps and enzymes.
-The conversion to the active form never happens in those with the MTHFR gene mutation and consequently suffer from a deficiency.
+Your body needs to convert folate into its metabolically active form (5-MTHF) for use, a process that involves many steps and enzymes.
+This conversion is more difficult for those with the MTHFR gene mutation, making low folate levels a common problem.

 1. A Genetic Mutation That Can Affect Mental & Physical Health, Sep 05, 2014